puwei/DanielTakeshi.github.io/_posts/2015-07-15-closing-thoughts-on-graphical-models.md

 independences) we delete the nodes of $$X_C$$ and check whether a path still exists from $$X_A$$ to
 $$X_B$$.

-The undirected case is a little more complicated, but more intellectual.
+The directed case is a little more complicated, but more intellectual.
 We run something called the **Bayes Ball** algorithm.
 To explain this, we first consider three canonical graphs: a chain $$A
 \rightarrow B \rightarrow C$$, a wedge $$A \leftarrow B \rightarrow C$$, and (the most interesting case) a v-node $$A \rightarrow B \leftarrow C$$.
 The rules are as follows: